OS recommendations to blind people

 How to turn on narrator depends on whether you’re on the log in screen or if you get logged in automatically.
 Here are some ways I remember working.

-After this tumbling block however Windows is pretty usable.
+After this stumbling block however Windows is pretty usable.
 Narrator is still quite janky but since Windows 10 it can be used full time, but I still recommend installing another screen reader.
 Windows’ biggest accessibility selling point is its screen readers and in particular how customizeable they are.
 All of them have a basic help facility, pressing insert+1 (on the number row) gets into a special mode where you can press any key or combinations of them, and get told what it would do.
 Pretty much all screen reader commands use the insert key, or capslock if they were so configured.

 Windows accessibility is hit and miss.
 While usually it works well, it often happens that microsoft decides to make a new thing for applications and break third-party screen readers in the process (although it gets fixed fast enough).
 The accessibility of their programs also leaves a lot to be desired, and screen readers often have to work hard making them work.
 Third party applications are somewhat better, although there are always misses especially on the microsoft store.